Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 Don't worry about the Workspace thing, we'll explain this later (see § 30.1).
 What does this mean?
 This error tells us the following:
-Every Jai program needs a so called _entry point_ called **main**, as in all C-like languages, which is the starting point for code execution.
+Every Jai program needs a so called _entry point_ called **main**.
+This is the starting point for code execution, as in all C-like languages.
 After all, the computer needs to know where to start executing your program!

 In Jai syntax, this looks like: